What is a low-fiber diet?

 - Strained or clear juices

-- Soft cantaloupe or honeydew melon (small amounts)
+- Small amounts of soft cantaloupe or honeydew melon

 - Cookies and other desserts without whole grains, dried fruit, berries, nuts, or coconut